-Texarkana officials sign Declaration of Local Disaster, effective immediately
+Texarkana officials sign declaration of local disaster, effective immediately

-TEXARKANA, Texas (KTAL/KMSS) – Texarkana officials on both sides of the state met Wednesday afternoon to sign a Declaration of Local Disaster and discuss COVID-19 precautions that go into effect immediately.
+TEXARKANA, Texas (KTAL) – Texarkana officials on both sides of the state met Wednesday afternoon to sign a Declaration of Local Disaster and discuss COVID-19 precautions that go into effect immediately.

 According to Bowie County Judge, Bobby Howell, the signed declaration will allow the city to receive additional aid and supplies from the state and federal levels due to the COVID-19 pandemic.